-Thinking about a trip to Slovakia’s capital?
-Bratislava is probably most famous in the US for the fictitious movie Hostel, a ridiculously graphic film about a secret organization that kidnaps tourists and murders them for fun.
-Certainly the Slovakian tourism board was thrilled to be featured.
-While the city’s rough communist past contributes to mixed reviews from travelers, it has a beautiful historic center and Bratislava Castle, perched high above town, offers fantastic views for miles.
-So is Bratislava worth a day trip from Vienna or a weekend getaway within Europe?
+Thinking about a day trip to Bratislava?
+Slovakia’s capital is probably most famous in the US for the fictitious movie Hostel, a ridiculously graphic film about a secret organization that kidnaps tourists and murders them for fun.
+Certainly the Slovakian tourism board was thrilled to be featured!
+While Bratislava’s rough communist past contributes to mixed reviews from travelers, it has a beautiful historic center and Bratislava Castle, perched high above town, offers fantastic views for miles.
+So is Bratislava worth a day trip or a weekend getaway within Europe?

 Bratislava’s residents probably won’t dazzle you with warmth.
 But it’s a charming town, more so than Sofia, Bulgaria, which we visited on the same trip.
 Here’s some suggestions for a short visit to Bratislava:

 Bratislava Castle appears in the first written reference to the city, the Annals of Salzburg of 907, in association with a battle between Bavarians and Hungarians.
 The castle hill was populated as early as the late Stone Age and its first known inhabitants were the Celts.
 They built a fortified settlement there called ‘Oppidum’.

 Bratislava Castle was originally built in the 9th century, then rebuilt between 1956-1964.
 From the isolated rocky hill of the Little Carpathians, directly above the Danube River in the middle of Bratislava, the castle offers excellent views of Bratislava, the Danube and in clear weather, the countryside of nearby Hungary and Austria.